konstantinB1/billups-cc/README.md

 -   Postgress for the database, i used the official docker image for the database.
 -   Knex.js for the database migrations, so a table for the matches would be auto created when the docker compose is run.
 -   React 18 for the client UI
 -   Plain css for styling, no frameworks involved.
 I wanted to keep it simple and clean, and also latest css features is something i really like and wanted to try it out in contrast to modern css in js frameworks.
+Inspired by Tailwind
 -   Vite for the client dev server, it's fast and easy to use.
 -   Docker and Docker Compose for running the project in a containerized environment.
 -   Jest for some basic tests, i didn't have enough time to be really thorough with the tests.